Is Turkey's economy heading for a monetary policy U-turn? – DW – 06/20/2023

 When the Turkish Central Bank meets this Thursday, it will not just attract domestic attention.
 The international financial and foreign exchange markets have their eyes locked on the country as they eagerly await confirmation that Turkey's monetary and fiscal policy makers are indeed coming to their senses.

-Since President Recep Tayyip Erdogan brought former finance minister and Merrill Lynch banker Mehmet Simsek back into the cabinet, and with US banker Hafize Gaye Erkan as the new head of Turkey's Central Bank, there have been increasing signs that Erdogan has finally given the green light for a policy turnaround.
+Since President Recep Tayyip Erdogan brought former finance minister and Merrill Lynch banker Mehmet Simsek back into his Cabinet, and with US banker Hafize Gaye Erkan as the new head of Turkey's Central Bank, there have been increasing signs that Erdogan has finally given the green light for a policy turnaround.

 The reelected president had repeatedly hinted at the prospect of a change of direction in recent days.
 But international investors' mistrust of Erdogan's wayward economic and financial policies runs deep.
-Emerging markets expert Timothy Ash of BlueBay Asset Management in London, who has covered Turkey extensively for years, summed up the difficult task for Simsek, Erkan and their cohorts. in a mid-June tweet.
+Emerging markets expert Timothy Ash of BlueBay Asset Management in London, who has covered Turkey extensively for years, summed up the difficult task for Simsek, Erkan and their cohorts in a mid-June tweet, pointing out they were busy "figuring out how bad things are."

 For years, the Turkish economy has been in perpetual crisis.
-Massive inflation of nearly 40% (as of May 2023) has eaten away at the purchasing power of the Turkish people.
-In some places, the inflation rate skyrocketed to over 80% in 2022.
+Massive inflation of nearly 40%, as of May 2023, has eaten away at the purchasing power of the Turkish people.
+In some places last year, the inflation rate skyrocketed to over 80%.
 And these are the figures from the government statistics, which many experts eye with suspicion.

+The country, which is poor in raw materials, traditionally imports many more goods than it exports and therefore suffers from a high current account deficit.
+Turkey's current external financing needs are estimated at more than $200 billion (€183 billion).

 Today, the national currency is a mere shadow of its former self.
 Whereas one lira cost just under €0.60 at the beginning of 2008, the current exchange rate of €0.04 is less than half a euro cent.
 And due to the dramatic currency decline, the cost of importing raw materials and goods continues to rise.